This section illustrates the Group’s solid financial profile, with information on debt structure and financing policy.

 On May 17, 2018, Bureau Veritas SA signed a EUR 600 million multicurrency Revolving Credit Facility.
 This syndicated credit facility has a five-year maturity, with 2 one-year extension options, exercised in 2019 and 2020.

-Both credit facilities and US Private Placement (USPP) require compliance with certain bank covenants and ratios.
-At December 31, 2020, the adjusted net financial debt/EBITDA ratio was further reduced to 1.80x (from 1.87x last year) and the EBITDA/consolidated net financial expense ratio was 8.16x.
-As a precaution against a worsening pandemic, Bureau Veritas obtained a waiver from its banks and USPP noteholders to relax its financial covenants at June 30, 2020, December 31, 2020 and June 30, 2021.
-As a consequence, the adjusted net financial debt/EBITDA ratio must be lower than 4.5x, 6.25x and 5.5x versus 3.25x previously at the test dates and for USPP only, the EBITDA/consolidated net financial expense ratio must be greater than 5.5x (unchanged), 2x and 3x versus 5.5x previously at the same dates.
+The Revolving Credit Facility and US Private Placement (USPP) require compliance with certain bank covenants and ratios.
+At June 30, 2021, the adjusted net financial debt/EBITDA ratio was further reduced to 1.30x (from 2.00x last year) and the EBITDA/consolidated net financial expense ratio was 13.13x.
+As a precaution against a worsening pandemic, Bureau Veritas obtained a waiver from its banks and US Private Placement noteholders to relax its financial covenants at June 30, 2020, December 31, 2020 and June 30, 2021.
+In May 2021, Bureau Veritas exited early from the amendment negotiated with the USPP holders, allowing a return to the initial banking ratios.
+As a result, as of June 30, 2021, the ratio of adjusted net financial debt to EBITDA must be less than 3.5x and, only for the US Private Placement, the ratio of EBITDA to consolidated net financial expense must be greater than 5.5x.

-At December 31, 2020, 99.8% of Group’s financial debt was fixed rate.
-The average maturity of the Group’s financial debt was 5.2 years (on the basis of the gross debt adjusted for 2021 maturity for an amount of EUR 500 million refinanced during 2019).
-The blended average cost of funds over the full year was 2.6% excluding IFRS 16 impact.
-The blended average cost of funds was 2.4% excluding IFRS 16 impact and early repayment costs over the year 2020 (compared with 2.8% in 2019).
-Debt is primarily denominated in Euro (76%) and US dollars (21%).
+At June 30, 2021, 99.8% of Group’s financial debt was fixed rate.
+The average maturity of the Group’s financial debt was 4.8 years.
+The blended average cost of funds over the half year was 2.4% excluding IFRS 16 impact (compared with 3.0% in the first half of 2020 excluding the impact of IFRS 16).
+Debt is primarily denominated in Euro (71%) and US dollars (26%).

 |In euros millions||Maturity||Coupon (%)||Nominal amount||Currency|